Distribution Transformers: Fast Approximate Bayesian Inference With On-The-Fly Prior Adaptation: Preliminaries

 \subsection{Transformers}

-The transformer architecture \citep{transformers} has revolutionized deep learning, achieving state-of-the-art performance across domains including language modelling \citep{transformers_language}, computer vision \citep{vision_transformer}, and Bayesian inference \citep{pfns}.
-At its core, transformers learn mappings between sequences of tokens through the attention mechanism \citep{attention}, which enables parallelized information flow between sequence elements.
+The transformer architecture \citep{transformers} has revolutionised deep learning, achieving state-of-the-art performance across domains including language modelling \citep{transformers_language}, computer vision \citep{vision_transformer}, and Bayesian inference \citep{pfns}.
+At their core, transformers learn mappings between sequences of tokens through the attention mechanism \citep{attention}, which enables parallelised information flow between sequence elements.
 This mechanism, combined with token-wise MLP layers, creates a parameter-efficient architecture capable of processing sequence elements in parallel.

 Two theoretical properties of transformers are central to our work.
 First, transformers are universal sequence-to-sequence approximators \citep{transformers_universal}, capable of learning arbitrary mappings between sequences.
 Second, in the absence of positional encodings, transformers are permutation equivariant with respect to the input sequence---a property we exploit in Section \ref{section:methods}.